AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 #### The `positions` key

-The `position` section list the coordinate types of the simulation.
-Actually, only one value is taken into account.
+The `positions` section lists the coordinate types of the simulation.
+In reality, only one value is taken into account.
 Each type implements the interface [Position][Position].
 If no fully qualified position name is provided for class loading, Alchemist uses the package [positions][PositionPackage] to search for the class.

-The `position` should reflect the simulation physical features.
-For instance, when a city map is considered Continuous2DEuclidean distance might be no longer suitable.
-Given two points A e B, `distance(A, B)` may differ from `distance(B, A)`.
+The `position` type should reflect the simulation's physical features.
+For instance, when a city map is considered,  `Continuous2DEuclidean` distance might be no longer suitable.
+Given two points A and B, `distance(A, B)` may differ from `distance(B, A)`.

 **Example**
 {% highlight yaml %}